-The ESO H0 Conference was held June 22—26, 2020 and you can watch it on YouTube.
-The objective of this conference is to discuss the wide range of measurements of expansion in the universe, embodied in a number that science currently calls the Hubble Constant H0, and the discordance with the ΛCDM model.
+The 2020 ESO H0 Conference objective was to discuss the wide range of measurements of expansion in the universe, embodied in a number that science currently calls the Hubble Constant H0, and the discordance with the ΛCDM model.
 The program is here and the videos are on YouTube : http://www.eso.org/sci/meetings/2020/H0/program.html.

-2. These scientists are not facing facts.
-They do whatever is possible to try to find a path towards concordance.
-Yet they feel so constrained by their existing model that they have no degrees of freedom.
+These scientists are not facing facts.
+They put forth extraordinary effort to find a path towards concordance.
+Yet they are constrained by their existing model that they have no degrees of freedom.
 They are locked into an intellectual dungeon of their own creation.

 To make real progress, the narrative must be reset.
 A picture is worth 1000 words.
 If you reframe from a one-time inflationary big bang narrative into a set of parallel intermittent galaxy local inflationary mini-bangs then you will resolve H0 tension and so much more!

 We must brainstorm on the idea that perhaps NATARAJAN and REES got it wrong when they decided to presume that galaxy-center supermassive black holes (SMBH) fit into LCDM including the one time inflationary Big Bang.
 Listen to the podcast of Natarajan on Strogatz : The Joy of X : Priya Natarajan.

 These scientists did not consider that their newly discovered object, the SMBH, at the galaxy center, a sink for a massive amount of matter-energy, could instead be a physical implementation of the previously conceived inflationary Big Bang.
 If you consider AGN or SMBH the physical implementation of the inflationary big bang then it is a parallel, intermittent, galaxy-local phenomenon.